 As long as you are paying for all expenses, you may attend as many college campuses as you like (See the link to the Guide for College Bound Athletes on left for more info on the limit on paid college visits).
 Check out numerous colleges and universities and find the one that is most interesting to you.

-In all, we at A1 Talent!, hope that we have impressed upon you the importance of working to get yourself that scholarship.
+In all, we at A1 Superstars!, hope that we have impressed upon you the importance of working to get yourself that scholarship.
 There are so many scholarships out there and if you have the skill and athleticism to play at the college and university level, you need to apprise yourself of every opportunity to get your college paid for and play at the same time!

 As Talent, your success may vary.
 Success depends on many factors including but not limited to ability, determination, self-discipline, self-confidence, level of sacrifice, education and/or third party help in achieving said goals.
-A1 Talent! is in no way guaranteeing that you will achieve the level of success that you desire, but only that Vince will work with and assist you in achieving your desired success goals.
+A1 Superstars! is in no way guaranteeing that you will achieve the level of success that you desire, but only that Vince will work with and assist you in achieving your desired success goals.
 Prices for Talent Services vary depending on how much work is involved in working with Talent.
 Price will be quoted prior to beginning service.